Research with Faculty

 • BIOZ/L395 Directed Study is a two-credit pass/fail class where the expectations are very low.
 No real data is needed, and the course is usually used by younger students, or those about to graduate who need one extra lab.

 • BIOL492 Independent Study is a one-to-four credit, A-F single-semester class where students are expected to put together a final report.
-This is the most popular option and enrolls 30-40 students per semester.
-Two credits of BIOL492 counts as a lab requirement.
-BIOL492 also can count for the biology capstone requirement if a student meets prerequisites for BIOL 477.
-Up to six credits of BIOL492 can be used towards your biology major.
+This is the most popular option and enrolls 80 students per semester.
+Two credits of BIOL 492 counts as a lab requirement.
+Up to six credits of BIOL 492 can be used towards your biology major.

-• BIOL495 Research and Thesis is a year-long class where students write a thesis, poster and oral.
-Typically students only join this class if they have been working in the lab prior to the semester beginning.
+• BIOL495 Research and Thesis is a year-long class sequence where students write a thesis, develop a poster, and deliver an oral presentation.
+Typically, students only join this class if they have been working in the lab prior to the semester beginning.
 This is the hardest option and best for those that are bound for graduate school and/or seeking Honors in Biology.
-Note: BIOL495 has pre-requisites of BIOL392 Introduction to Research and co-requisites of BIOL489 Communicating Research (fall) and BIOL490 Presenting Research (spring), and can only be joined in the fall.
+Note: BIOL 494 has pre-requisites of BIOL 392 Introduction to Research and co-requisites of BIOL 489 Research Writing (Fall) followed by BIOL 495 and BIOL 490 Presenting Research (Spring), and can only be joined in the fall.

 Research Course Commitment Attestation: